Awaken Festival 2026

 Michelle Olson - Weaving a Path Forward - Keynote Presentation

-• Importance of Indigenous-led Processes - In the Performing Arts and Beyond
+Importance of Indigenous-led Processes - In the Performing Arts and Beyond

 By Reneltta Arluk, Philip Jonah Logan Geller & Christine Genier

 Join three Indigenous creatives with national theatre and performance experience as they discuss the importance and benefits of Indigenous-led processes in the performing arts - and beyond!
 This is a key component in supporting anti-racist and decolonization efforts across the performance industry, including among audience members.
-Arts organizations have a role to play in righting historical wrongs through supporting Indigenous performance as ceremony; by exploring their individual perspectives as well as the broader landscape of performing arts nationally, we hope that this conversation leads to a greater understanding of the need to include Indigenous-led processes in all facets of the creative landscape as well as the “day-to-day”.
+Arts organizations have a role to play in righting historical wrongs through supporting Indigenous performance as ceremony; by exploring the panelists’ individual perspectives as well as the broader landscape of the performing arts nationally, we hope that this conversation leads to a greater understanding of the need to include Indigenous-led processes in all facets of the creative landscape as well as the “day-to-day”.

 Reneltta Arluk, D.Litt., is Inuvialuk, Gwich’in and Denesuline, Cree from the Northwest Territories, raised by her grandparents on the trap-line until school age.
 This early nomadic life provided Reneltta with the unique skill set to become the multi-disciplinary nomadic performing arts artist she is.
 In 2008, she founded Akpik Theatre, the only professional Indigenous Theatre company existing from the Northwest Territories.
 Adhering to its namesake, the cloudberry, Akpik Theatre strives to flourish in the northern climate it reflects by developing, mentoring and producing performance-based work that is northern Indigenous inspired and created.
+Image by Nahanni McKay

 Philip Jonah Logan Geller (they/them) is a Jewish and Red River Métis theatre creator, performer, director, dramaturge, producer, and clown.
 They have worked across Turtle Island with companies including The Stratford Festival, Native Earth Performing Arts, Buddies in Bad Times Theatre, Gwaandak Theatre, and Centre for Indigenous Theatre.
 They are a graduate of the MFA directing program at York University and the BFA Acting Program at the University of Alberta.